 On November 3, 2017, the Town issued a \$2,600,000 General Obligation Bond.
 The bond was obtained to loan to the Industrial Development Authority of the Town of South Boston (IDA), who will, in turn, loan to a developer to renovate the Tultex/Imperial building.
-As funds are needed, the developer will request of the IDA, who will, in turn, request a draw down from the Town.
+As funds were needed, the developer requested of the IDA, who, in turn, requested a draw down from the Town.
 Repayment of the loan will be funded partially through historical tax credits received from the developer.
-The balance at June 30, 2019 was \$500,000.
-The project was completed in November 2019 and the total amount that was borrowed was \$700,000.
-A repayment schedule was determined on that amount with payments beginning in February 2020.
+The bond agreement required that sufficient payments be made to reduce the principal balance outstanding not to exceed \$700,000 on or before November 3, 2019.
 Interest is at 3.62 percent.